NoorCool/nixos-config/README.md

 </br>

 ## Dotfiles
-Current main minimal NixOS Linux setup with Hyprland.
 Configuration with (mostly) Gruvbox Dark and a _Le Fabuleux Destin d'Amélie Poulain_ theme.
 Only the essential visuals are set up in terms of Waybar, Hyprland and color scheming.
-Minimal apps are installed to focus on productivity, with a balance of relaxing games via Steam.

 ### Main visual
 ![start](docs/Setup.png)